-Louise graduated with a BSc (Hons) in Applied Biology (University of Leeds) and a MSc in Applied Parasitology and Medical Entomology (University of Liverpool).
-She began her research career as a research assistant at the University of Durham, after which she joined the Liverpool School of Tropical Medicine completing a PhD on the role of Wolbachia in the immune response to filariasis.
-Louise then moved to the New York Blood Center to work as a post-doctoral research fellow with Dr Sara Lustigman to identify potential filarial drug and vaccine candidates.
+I graduated with a B.Sc.
+(Hons) in Applied Biology (University of Leeds) and a M.Sc. in Applied Parasitology and Medical Entomology (University of Liverpool).
+I began my research career as a research assistant at the University of Durham, after which I joined the Liverpool School of Tropical Medicine completing a PhD on the role of Wolbachia in the immune response to filariasis.
+I then moved to the New York Blood Center to work as a post-doctoral research fellow with Dr Sara Lustigman to identify potential filarial drug and vaccine candidates.

-In 2007 Louise rejoined LSTM where she worked for over 10 years on the Anti-Wolbachia (A·WOL) Drug Discovery & Development Programme, headed by Prof Mark Taylor and funded through the Bill and Melinda Gates Foundation.
-This was followed by a 1-year post within LSTMs Centre for Drugs and Diagnostics Research managing projects working on diagnostics for Visceral Leishmaniasis in the Indian Sub-Continent.
+In 2007 I rejoined LSTM where I worked for over 10 years on the Anti-Wolbachia (A·WOL) Drug Discovery & Development Programme, headed by Prof Mark Taylor and funded through the Bill and Melinda Gates Foundation.
+This was followed by a 1-year post within LSTM Centre for Drugs and Diagnostics Research managing projects working on diagnostics for Visceral Leishmaniasis in the Indian Sub-Continent.

-Louise joined LITE (Liverpool Insect Testing Establishment), a client-based facility which rears multiple strains of mosquitoes (susceptible & resistant) and performs bioassays to evaluate the sensitivity to insecticides and novel chemistries, in 2019.
-As a study director she is responsible for insectary management & bioassay testing, until I took over as LITE Test Facility Manager in 2022.
+I joined LITE (Liverpool Insect Testing Establishment)/iiDiagnostics, a client-based facility which rears multiple strains of mosquitoes (susceptible & resistant) and performs bioassays to evaluate the sensitivity to insecticides and novel chemistries, in 2019.
+I worked as a study director responsible for LITE insectary management & bioassay testing, until I took over as LITE Test Facility Manager in 2022.

-Louise has a wide-range of expertise in laboratory-based research, scientific communication, teaching, public engagement (STEM ambassador), and project management.
-She is an author on 35 peer-reviewed publications, 2 book chapters, and 1 patent.
+I have a wide-range of expertise in laboratory-based research, scientific communication, teaching, public engagement (STEM ambassador), and project management.
+I am an author on 35 peer-reviewed publications, 2 book chapters, and 1 patent.